delfick/credo/README.rst

     Versioning with some remote
         If not already versioned, makes it a git folder, and makes sure we have the remote set as specified.

+credo sourceable <argv>
+    Exits with 0 (yes) or 1 (no) to say whether the output of running credo with the specified arguments should be sourced into the running shell.

+    See the Advanced Usage section to see this in use.

 It also does: